 On-Demand Resources for Graduate Students

 CTL offers several on-demand modules for graduate students that can be accessed anytime by Columbia University affiliates.
 These asynchronous offerings offer support for teaching and professional development.
-Though some of the resources listed here supplement CTL seminars and workshops for graduate students, all also serve as standalone resources.
+Though some of the resources listed here supplement CTL seminars and workshops, all also serve as standalone resources.
+We invite graduate students to drop by office hours for guidance on best use of these materials, given your situation and interests.

 Intro to the Teaching Portfolio